 Minor in Sociology

-Sociology majors (and minors) admitted to CAS from the College of General Studies (CGS) who have completed CGS SS 101 and SS 102, each with a grade of C or higher, will receive credit for completing the introductory sociology course, CAS SO 100 Principles in Sociology.
+Sociology minors admitted to CAS from the College of General Studies (CGS) who have completed CGS SS 101 and SS 102, each with a grade of C or higher, will receive credit for completing the introductory sociology course, CAS SO 100 Principles in Sociology.

-Students who have completed the two social science courses in the Core Curriculum (with grades of C or higher) will receive credit (toward either the major or minor) for the introductory sociology course, CAS SO 100 Principles in Sociology.
+Students who have completed the two Core Curriculum social science courses (CAS CC 203/204) with grades of C or higher will receive credit toward the minor for the introductory sociology course, CAS SO 100 Principles in Sociology.

 Students who complete a sociology course within Metropolitan College (MET) may receive 200-level elective credit for no more than one course and only with department approval.